 LSTMs are crucial for advanced time series forecasting in telecommunications, especially where historical data is key to predicting future network behavior.
 These neural networks excel at modeling time-dependent sequences, making them ideal for forecasting network traffic, congestion points, and seasonal fluctuations.
 Trained on historical network data, LSTMs can capture long-term dependencies, detect unusual patterns, and account for recurring variations in network demand.

-: Utilizes extensive historical network data to train models that predict future traffic patterns or potential network issues with high precision.
+Supervised Learning: Utilizes extensive historical network data to train models that predict future traffic patterns or potential network issues with high precision.

-: LSTMs are highly effective in understanding sequences where past network behavior significantly influences future outcomes, such as traffic peaks or recurring congestion.
+Long-Term Sequence Modeling: LSTMs are highly effective in understanding sequences where past network behavior significantly influences future outcomes, such as traffic peaks or recurring congestion.

-: LSTMs can detect intricate patterns within time series data, helping telecom operators anticipate non-linear or complex demand changes that traditional models might overlook.
+Complex Pattern Recognition: LSTMs can detect intricate patterns within time series data, helping telecom operators anticipate non-linear or complex demand changes that traditional models might overlook.

 Graph Convolutional Networks (GCNs)